-Generally, the answer for this question is given with an example from a previous experience, or it can also be answered as "I keep my work above all, regardless of the complications and situations."
+Generally, the answer to this question is given with an example from a previous experience, or it can also be answered as "I keep my work above all, regardless of the complications and situations."

 Section2: Software Engineer Conceptual Interview Questions

-This session is where the employer comes up with the software-about or quiz questions to analyze how well the candidate is at the concepts, basics and fundamental knowledge of software engineering.
+This session is where the employer comes up with the software-about or quiz questions to analyze how well the candidate is at the concepts, basics, and fundamental knowledge of software engineering.
 The questions the candidates may encounter are.